 DFAT links nutrition to its major development priorities

 Australia’s government has not developed a strategic framework for nutrition policies.
 It considers nutrition as a development challenge that is linked to its major policy priorities such as health and agriculture.
 Nutrition is integrated into both the health and agriculture strategy documents.
-The ‘Health for Development Strategy 2015-2020’ refers to nutrition as a crucial “pre-condition for good health” and has combined it with its water, sanitation, and hygiene (WASH) strategic priority area (“Investments in improved access to WASH and nutrition”).
-This focus area emphasizes nutrition during the first 1,000 days of life and for adolescent girls.
-Other priorities include addressing over-nutrition and the linkage of nutrition with other health and WASH policies.
-Nutrition is also integrated into the agriculture strategy, ‘Strategy for Australia’s Aid Investment in Agriculture, Fisheries and Water’.
-Enhancing food, nutrition and water security is identified as a major effort to promote prosperity, reduce poverty and strengthen stability in partner countries.
-DFAT published a report in 2015, ‘A window of opportunity: Australian aid and child undernutrition’, that discusses the alignment of Australia’s nutrition interventions with best practices.
+The ‘Health for Development Strategy 2015-2020’ refers to nutrition as a crucial “pre-condition for good health” and has combined it with its water, sanitation, and hygiene (WASH) strategic priority area.
+It is mentioned under the priority area “Investments in improved access to WASH and nutrition”.
+This focus area emphasizes nutrition during the first 1,000 days of life for all children and for girls additionally during adolescence.

 DFAT leads policy development and decision-making

 Nutrition financing policies and decision-making processes are spread across development areas, reflecting Australia’s cross-sectoral perspective.
-Policy development and decision-making in these fields (e.g. health and agriculture) is led by the Department of Foreign Affairs and Trade (DFAT) and implemented by the respective governmental agencies.
+Policy development and decision-making in these fields (e.g., health and agriculture) is led by the Department of Foreign Affairs and Trade (DFAT) and implemented by the respective governmental agencies.